 The hurricane season in the Atlantic starts in June and lasts until the end of November.
 Hurricanes bring about heavy winds and torrential rains that are potentially damaging to your residential or commercial property.
-Flood damage remediation in Columbia City is a concern when disaster strikes.
+Flood damage remediation in Pinellas Park is a concern when disaster strikes.
 Residents in hurricane-prone places like Florida should already know by now that planning in advance is essential in coping with natural disasters like hurricanes.
 Once large storms form into swirling hurricanes, weather forecasters are able to tell the path that the hurricane will pass through, giving people enough time to take necessary precautionary procedures before a landfall.
-Fortunately, for storm damage restoration in Columbia City, there is a trusted team of experts that can be called in to handle the job in the aftermath of any disaster.
+Fortunately, for storm damage restoration in Pinellas Park, there is a trusted team of experts that can be called in to handle the job in the aftermath of any disaster.

 1. Inspect your plants.